 A giant thank you to my fabulous pattern testers.
 They worked so hard to give me excellent feedback and I know it resulted in a very solid pattern.

-You can pick up your own copy of The Card Table Playhouse pattern at many of the stores listed on my Patterns page, under “Where to Buy.”
+You can pick up your own copy of The Card Table Playhouse pattern in digital form in my PDF pattern shop or at many of the stores listed on my Patterns page, under “Where to Buy.”
 If you are looking for an online source, Pink Chalk Fabrics carries my whole line.